Calebh101/GPUFix.kext/README.md

 # How does it work?

 It doesn't.
 This kext literally does nothing but panics the system.
 If you really, *really* want to use this, add the `-imnotdumb` boot arg to your config.plist.

+Also use the `-gpufixbeta` boot arg to enable this kext on unsupported macOS versions, and the `-gpufixdbg` boot arg to enable this kext in debug mode.